nais/doc/docs/nais-application/application.md

           mountPath: /var/run/configmaps
         - mountPath: /var/run/secrets
           secret: my-secret-file
+        - mountPath: /var/run/pvc
+          persistentVolumeClaim: pvc-name
     ```

 ### filesFrom[].configmap
 Name of the `ConfigMap` that contains files that should be mounted into the container.
-Required unless `secret` is set.
+Required unless `secret` or `persistentVolumeClaim` is set.

 Type: `string`<br />
 Required: `false`<br />